 The pressure sensor will set the warning light if it senses a pressure difference.
 Some cars will illuminate the warning light only as you apply the brakes.

 A faulty sensor or wiring can also set the warning light.

 ABS Fault Warning Light

-The anti lock braking system is designed so as not to effect the braking capability of a car in the event of ABS failure.
-In many cases most cars will travel hundreds if not thousands of miles without ever activating the ABS system.
+The anti-lock braking system is designed so as not to effect the braking capability of a car in the event of ABS failure.
+In many cases, most cars will travel hundreds if not thousands of miles without ever activating the ABS system.

-ABS is particularly useful in emergency braking where the wheel sensors help prevent lockup which allows the vehicle steer around obstacles.
+ABS is particularly useful in emergency braking where the wheel sensors help prevent lockup which allows the vehicle to steer around obstacles.

 The system will require a scan tool to interrogate the ABS control module.
 Some causes are obvious like damaged wiring or disconnected sensors, so it’s always worth inspecting the system.